codewouter/milestone3-npc-library/README.md

 ## Deployment

-The project is deployed via Heroku on the following URL:
+The project is deployed from the master branch via Heroku on the following URL:

 https://npc-library.herokuapp.com/